richie-omondi/richie-omondi/README.md

 ### <div align="center">Software engineer 👨‍💻

-- 🚀  I’m currently working on completing ALX SE Cohort 22.
+- 🚀  I’m currently working on enhancing my AI fluency.

-- 💥 I'm currently learning C, Python, and Javascript.
+- 💥 I'm currently learning how to build and work with Generative AI on AWS.

 - 👫 I'm looking to collaborate on full-stack projects and contribute to open-source.